leoviena/whatsapp-bot-assep/README.md

-# Save the README content to a file and provide a download link

-readme_content = """
 # WhatsApp Bot for ASSEP

 Este é um projeto de bot para WhatsApp desenvolvido para a ASSEP, utilizando a biblioteca `whatsapp-web.js`.